 Managing requirements is not a one-off task.
 The reality is that you get an ongoing stream of requirements, changes, and updates that have to be managed throughout the development project and beyond.
 As you uncover and adjust requirements, you’ll be continually balancing what can be included in each release given the resources available and your target delivery date.
 For example, what goes on the roadmap for the future?
 What just isn’t important enough for your target market?
 What really does have to make it into the next release?

 There is no single best way

 There is no right or wrong way to manage requirements.
 The more formal and detailed the process, the less room there is for ambiguity, but the longer things take.
 Too little rigor and there is a danger that what’s built doesn’t meet market or business needs.
 What’s appropriate will depend on your product, company culture, what’s been successful in the past, development processes, proximity to the development team, time-to-market pressures as well as your appetite for risk.
 You need to decide where on the scale you want to be.
 For example, you would be well to the left for a life-support system and well to the right if looking after a small web site for your local club.

 So what could possibly go wrong?

-The famous tree swing cartoon below shows the dangers of failing to properly understand, communicate and check customer requirements.
-The less discussion and more hand-offs there are the more these problems are amplified.
+The famous tree swing cartoon below shows the dangers of failing to understand, communicate, and check customer requirements properly.
+The less discussion and more hand-offs there are, the more these problems are amplified.

-As a product manager you need to ensure the requirements process builds a product that people will buy.
-Involving customers from the start, cross-departmental collaboration and user-centered requirements are a great way of making sure this happens.
+As a product manager, you need to ensure the requirements process builds a product that people will buy.
+Involving customers from the start, cross-departmental collaboration, and user-centered requirements is a great way of making sure this happens.